thecem/lambda_heat_pumps/docs/lambda_heat_pumps_entity_reference.md

 - State sensors return mapped text values rather than raw numbers
 - Some entities are read-only, while others (especially climate entities) allow control
 - Energy measurement entities use the "total_increasing" state class for proper energy statistics

+## Modbus Register Services

+The following Home Assistant services are available for advanced Modbus access:
+- `lambda_heat_pumps.read_modbus_register`: Reads a value from any Modbus register address.
+- `lambda_heat_pumps.write_modbus_register`: Writes a value to any Modbus register address.

+See the main documentation for usage examples.

+## Notes on Climate Entities

+- Heating circuit climate entities are only created if a room thermostat sensor is configured for the respective circuit.
+- All climate entities are defined by templates in `const.py` for maintainability and flexibility.